steveri/fftgen/README.md

 ```

+4. You'll need csh and perl (sorry!).
+If you don't already have them, see internet for instructions on how to install.

-3a.
-Build and test a single FFT design against a golden model, e.g. to build a 32-point in-place FFT using two butterfly units and one bank of single-port DRAM:
+5. Build and test a single FFT design against a golden model, e.g. to build a 32-point in-place FFT using two butterfly units and one bank of single-port DRAM:
 ```
   cd build/
   ../bin/golden_test.csh 32 2 1port -sim verilator